Deshaun Watson: Allegations and lawsuits

-On March 22, 2021, a 14th lawsuit was filed by a woman who called Watson a "serial predator".
+On March 22, a 14th lawsuit was filed by a woman who called Watson a "serial predator".
 The incident allegedly occurred in California, just the second of the 14 allegations to occur outside the Houston area.
 The traveling massage therapist alleged that when she arrived at the address that Watson had provided, he led her to a room and "locked the doors behind him".
 After Watson allegedly "forced Plaintiff's hand onto his penis" during the massage, he allegedly told her, "I will not have you sign an NDA, but don't ever talk about this."
 The plaintiff also alleges that Watson reached out on Instagram in December, "acting as if nothing had happened".

-By April 5, 2021, 22 lawsuits were filed against Watson.
+By April 5, 22 lawsuits were filed against Watson.
 18 professional massage therapists have since expressed support of his character, saying that the allegations contradict their experiences with Watson.

 Tony Buzbee has stated that he was hesitant to send evidence to the Houston Police Department because Watson's lawyer Rusty Hardin has a son in the police force, instead alleging to send evidence from his clients "elsewhere" while also criticizing outgoing HPD chief Art Acevedo.
 Hardin and Acevedo have since criticized Buzbee's statements, with Hardin saying that he and his client would "always remain available to any law enforcement or regulatory agency who desires our cooperation".
 On April 2, the HPD announced an investigation of Watson after a complainant filed an official report.

 On April 6, two of the 22 women who had filed lawsuits against Watson publicly identified themselves at a press conference.
 Ashley Solis, the first of the women to identify herself, claimed that during a massage appointment at her home, Watson exposed himself and touched her hand with his erect penis before she ended the session and asked him to leave.
 At a press conference, Solis said that she suffers from panic attacks, anxiety and depression resulting from the sexual assault.
 She stated: "People say that I'm doing this just for money.
 That is false.
 I come forward now so that Deshaun Watson does not assault another woman."

 On April 9, Hardin claimed that some of Watson's massages did lead to some "sexual activity" but that it was consensual.
 That same day, two judges ruled that 13 of the 22 lawsuits must be refiled within two business days or risk dismissal and that four of the accusers must refile using their current names.
 Attorneys announced that 9 of the 12 women would reveal their names voluntarily.
 The judge granted Watson's attorneys' emergency motion requiring the release of the other accusers' names.

-Consequences
+On September 9, 2024, Watson was sued for sexual assault and battery by a new accuser in Houston, who alleged that Watson penetrated her vagina without consent in several positions during a date in 2020.